A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Benchmarks and Evaluation

 KVQA~\cite{Shah2019KVQA:Answering} introduced a different approach by utilizing images from Wikidata~\cite{Vrandecic2014Wikidata}.
 The dataset primarily focused on recognizing specific named entities (e.g., \texttt{Barack Obama}) and retrieving factual knowledge from Wikipedia.
 Being different from earlier datasets, KVQA prioritizes bridging images with world knowledge rather than commonsense retrieval or reasoning.
 On the other hand, the concurrent work GQA~\cite{Hudson2019GQA:Answering} is designed to test compositional reasoning in VQA, leveraging structured annotations from Visual Genome~\cite{Krishna2017VisualAnnotations} about images from COCO~\cite{Lin2014MicrosoftContext} and Flickr~\cite{Thomee2016YFCC100M}.
 GQA requires reasoning over object relations and attributes but focuses less on integrating large-scale external knowledge.

 One of the most influential KB-VQA datasets is OK-VQA~\cite{Marino2019OK-VQA:Knowledge}.
-OK-VQA provides more challenging knowledge-based questions and does not constrain knowledge to a predefined source, making it the first ''open-world" KB-VQA benchmark.
+OK-VQA provides more challenging knowledge-based questions and does not constrain knowledge to a predefined source, making it the first ``open-world" KB-VQA benchmark.
 However, OK-VQA still has limitation in favoring simple factual lookups (e.g. \texttt{What is the capital of this country?}) rather than complex reasoning.
-Several datasets have attempted to address these limitations.
 S3VQA~\cite{Jain2021SelectAnswering}, built on OK-VQA, modifies questions to better evaluate semantic understanding but still focuses on single retrieval step.
 A-OKVQA~\cite{Schwenk2022A-OKVQA:Knowledge} enhances OK-VQA by increasing question complexity and adding rationale annotations, enabling models to be evaluated on reasoning process.

 More recent datasets push fine-grained retrieval from both structured and unstructured sources.
 ViQUAE~\cite{Lerner2022ViQuAEEntities} focuses on multimodal entity alignment.
 InfoSeek~\cite{Chen2023CanQuestions}, based on OVEN~\cite{Hu2023Open-domainEntities}, emphasizes fine-grained entity recognition.
-Encyclopedic-VQA~\cite{Mensink2023EncyclopedicCategories}, built from iNaturalist 2021~\cite{VanHorn2021BenchmarkingCollections} and Google Landmarks Dataset v2~\cite{Weyand2020GoogleRetrieval}, extends category diversities with challenging two-hop reasoning questions.
+E(ncyclopedic)-VQA~\cite{Mensink2023EncyclopedicCategories} extends category diversities with challenging two-hop reasoning questions.
 SnapNTell~\cite{Qiu2024SnapNTell:LLM} further complicates questions by removing knowledge hints about entities, requiring deeper reasoning skills (e.g. instead of \texttt{Is the object from the 50s or 60s?}, it asks \texttt{What is its current geographical status?}).
 These datasets move beyond simple retrieval or reasoning toward real-world knowledge-seeking behavior.
 However, their reliance on external retrieval introduces challenges in maintaining answer consistency across diverse sources.